 Almost six million of the 11 million or so people in Britain required to fill in a tax return.

-It’s one of those tasks that is easy to put off, but it needn’t be grim.
+It’s one of those tasks that is easy to put off, but it needn’t be grim and Ascentant can always help.

 In fact, if your affairs aren’t that complex, the online form could be the way forward for you, provided you’ve signed up for online filing and have all the necessary paperwork.